lejpiodan-ux/Sql_Code_Examples/Window_Function/01_Current_vs_previous_order_price_difference/readme.md

 Used database: Northwind

 ## Description
 In this Query i calculated total values for each order, including discounts.
-I also compared it with previous order of same customer
+I also compared it with the previous order of the same customer

 ## Techniques used in this query:
-##### "LAG" - Let me take the value from previous order for the same customer
+##### "LAG" - Let me take the value from the previous order for the same customer
 ##### "COALESCE" - Is responsible for changing all Nulls into "0"
-##### "ABS" - Gives me absolute value, becouse i dont want to have minus signs in  my querry
+##### "ABS" - Gives me absolute value, becouse i dont want to have minus signs in  my query

 ## Result

-Raport is showing how much money customer spend on order and  what is the difference between this and previous order bought by the same customer.
+Raport is showing how much money customers spend on orders and  what is the difference between this and the previous order bought by the same customer.

-Writted by Piotr Leja
+Written by Piotr Leja

 # Polish
 ## Tytuł